What's Required to Earn a Computed Tomography Certification Program?

 CT is a post-primary certification; this means that you must first be certified in one of the supporting disciplines for CT, such as radiography, nuclear medicine technology or radiation therapy.
 Typically, a certification program lasts one semester and is offered by some four-year or two-year colleges.

 To become certified in a primary discipline, such as radiography or sonography, you must enroll in and complete a program that is accredited by the ARRT.
 As part of the training program, you must complete a mandatory clinical experience, which includes clinical activities specified by the ARRT.
 You must also abide by the ethics code of the ARRT and pass a written exam.

 Become Certified in a Computed Tomography

 After becoming certified in one of the supporting disciplines, you must complete a clinical experience involving CT procedures at a medical facility.
+As of 2016, you must also document 16 hours of structured education in the discipline.
 To earn certification in CT, you must pass a written examination.
 You have three chances to pass the exam, and you must pass the exam within a 3-year period after earning your initial ARRT certification.